 Because money was tight for a lot of people back in the day, a lot of these classic exercise routines came as ‘Lessons’.
 So, for a few dollars, you would get LESSON 1 to follow for a month, then you’d send off a couple more dollars for LESSON 2.
 If the language was not INSPIRING (they used capitals a lot) and if the exercises were not SIMPLE and above all if the exercises did not WORK, then you’d only ever make money from LESSON 1!

 I’m not saying that ALL the promises the instructors of these classic exercise routines made were actually true (in spite of his millions of followers, how many people have you ever seen walking around looking EXACTLY like Charles Atlas?) but they were figureheads to INSPIRE young people and weedy adults who just wanted to feel better about themselves.
 EVERYONE who devotes themselves to a daily regimen of exercising, who has not previously exercised, WILL see results.

-A large part of that fitness, of course, may have just come from life itself, but some of it will have come from basic training, from calisthenics in schools, from a basic diet, and from classic exercise courses such as those I promote at Internal Force Fitness.
+A large part of that fitness, of course, may have just come from life itself, but some of it will have come from basic training, calisthenics in schools, a basic diet, but some may have come from classic exercise courses such as those I promote at Internal Force Fitness.